Classification of the invariants of foliations by curves of low degree on the three-dimensional projective space: The Rao module of singular schemes of foliations by curves

 If $E$ is a stable rank 2 locally free sheaf with $c_1(E)=0$ and $c_2(E)=2$, then $E(-3)$ is the conormal sheaf of a foliation by curves $\sF$ of degree 3 (see item (3) of Main Theorem \ref{classification-degree3}) with $\dim_\C R_\sF=5$, since $\dim_\C M_\sF=4$ and $h^1(N_\sF^*)=h^1(E(-3))=0$.

 However, we have not been able to find an example of a foliation by curves $\sF$ satisfying $\dim_\C R_\sF=4$. \end{Obs}

-Regarding the proof of Main Theorem \ref{mthm4}, we are left with the task of describing the moduli space of the foliations of degree $2k+1$ whose conormal sheaf is a twisted null correlation bundle, as defined in display (\ref{nc-normal}).
+Regarding the proof of Main Theorem \ref{mthm4}, we are left with the task of describing the moduli space of the foliations of degree $2k+1$ whose conormal sheaf is a twisted null-correlation bundle, as defined in display (\ref{nc-normal}).
 The strategy is to check the vanishing conditions required in the hypotheses of Lemma \ref{lemma-moduli}.